Overhead view of financial documents, planner, and glasses emphasizing tax deadline.

 To keep your business cash flow strong, you may wish to make regular tax payments (i.e. instalments) toward your annual income tax bill, so that you are not left to pay one huge bill after submitting your return.

-According to the ATO, you must lodge your activity statements and pay all your PAYG instalments before lodging your tax return to ensure that the instalments are taken into account in your tax assessment.
+According to the ATO, you must lodge your activity statements and pay all your PAYG instalments before lodging your tax return to ensure that the instalments are considered in your tax assessment.

 The ATO has simplified how to do a BAS statement to make it as painless as possible.